 Once you mix the vegetables, meat, and rice with a spicy gochujang sauce, you can enjoy a delicious harmony of different flavors and textures with every bite.
 It’s one of my absolute favorite Korean comfort foods!
 Hope you enjoy it at home with this easy to follow bibimbap recipe.

-Other common toppings for bibimbap include mushrooms (sliced and sautéd), bellflower roots (doraji – soaked and sautéd), sukju namul(bean sprouts), mu saengchae (radish salad), onion (sliced and sautéd), lettuce leaves, sliced kimchi, and so on.
-See my collection of 15 Korean vegetable side dishes for more options.
+Other common bibimbap vegetables include zucchini, mu saengchae (radish salad), onion (sliced and sautéd), bellflower roots (doraji – soaked and sautéd), gosari (fiddlehead ferns), lettuce leaves, red cabbage, kimchi, gim (roasted seaweed sheet, aka nori) and so on.
+Also see my collection of 15 Korean vegetable side dishes for more options.

 Which rice to use

 Koreans typically use short grain white rice for this dish.
 If you want to make this Korean rice bowl even healthier, use short grain brown rice or mixed grain rice instead.
 If short grain rice is not available in your area, use any rice you can find.

 Cook the rice in a rice cooker or following package directions, using a little less water than called for.
 The rice should be a little drier than usual for best results.